arnabtechie/golang-starrer/README.md

-# Go Gin PostgreSQL Starter Application
+# Go/Gin PostgreSQL Starter Application

 This is a starter application built with Go (1.20+), the Gin web framework, and PostgreSQL.
 This project serves as a template for building RESTful APIs with a focus on best practices.